Mike-B-123/startup/notes.md

 // Expected output: Array [2, 8, 18, 32]

 **What does the following code output using getElementByID and addEventListener?**
 - In this example, we're getting the button element from the document using document.getElementById, and then calling addEventListener to add a 'click' event listener to the button.
+- Event Listener:
-The second parameter is an anonymous function that will be executed when the 'click' event is detected on the button.
+-   The second parameter is an anonymous function that will be executed when the 'click' event is detected on the button.
   Ex: const button = document.getElementById('myButton');

 button.addEventListener('click', function() {